prosekit/prosekit/website/guide/components/inline-popover.md

 # Inline Popover

-A popup that that floating around the current selected text.
+A popup floating around the current selected text.
 It can be used to built an inline menu.

 <script setup>
 import { ExamplePlaygroundLazy } from '../../components/example-playground-lazy'